A2 (operating system): User interface

+Features

 A2's design allows developing efficient systems based on active objects which run directly on hardware, with no mediating interpreter or virtual machine.
 Active objects represent a combination of the traditional object-oriented programming (OOP) model of an object, combined with a thread that executes in the context of that object.
 In the Active Oberon implementation, an active object may include activity of its own, and of its ancestor objects.

-Other differences between A2 and more mainstream operating systems is a very minimalist design, completely implemented in a type-safe language, with automatic memory management, combined with a powerful and flexible set of primitives (at the level of programming language and runtime system) for synchronising access to the internal properties of objects in competing execution contexts.
+A2 incorporates a minimalist design, implemented in a type-safe language with automatic memory management, combined with a set of primitives (at the level of programming language and runtime system) for synchronizing access to the internal properties of objects in competing execution contexts.

-Above the kernel layer, A2 provides a flexible set of modules providing unified abstractions for devices and services, such as file systems, user interfaces, computer network connections, media codecs, etc.
+Above the kernel layer, A2 provides a set of modules providing unified abstractions for devices and services, such as file systems, user interfaces, computer network connections, media codecs, etc.